CAMZYOS- mavacamten capsule, gelatin coated

 7.2 Potential for CAMZYOS to Affect Plasma Concentrations of Other Drugs

 Mavacamten is an inducer of CYP3A4, CYP2C9, and CYP2C19.
-Concomitant use with CYP3A4, CYP2C19, or CYP2C9 substrates may reduce plasma concentration of these drugs [see Clinical Pharmacology (12.3)].
-Closely monitor when CAMZYOS is used in combination with CYP3A4, CYP2C19, or CYP2C9 substrates where decreases in the plasma concentration of these drugs may reduce their activity.
+Concomitant use with CYP3A4, CYP2C9, or CYP2C19 substrates may reduce plasma concentration of these drugs [see Clinical Pharmacology (12.3)].
+Closely monitor when CAMZYOS is used with concomitant CYP3A4, CYP2C9 or CYP2C19 substrates unless otherwise recommended in the Prescribing Information.

-Hormonal Contraceptives: Progestin and ethinyl estradiol are CYP3A4 substrates.
-Concomitant use of CAMZYOS may decrease exposures of ethinyl estradiol and progestin [see Clinical Pharmacology (12.3)], which may lead to contraceptive failure or an increase in breakthrough bleeding.
-Advise patients to use a contraceptive method that is not affected by CYP450 enzyme induction (e.g., intrauterine system) or add nonhormonal contraception (such as condoms) during concomitant use and for 4 months after the last dose of CAMZYOS.
+Progestin and ethinyl estradiol are CYP3A4 substrates.
+Concomitant use of CAMZYOS may decrease exposures of certain progestins [see Clinical Pharmacology (12.3)], which may lead to contraceptive failure.
+CHCs containing a combination of ethinyl estradiol and norethindrone may be used with mavacamten, but if other CHCs are used, advise patients to add nonhormonal contraception (such as condoms) during concomitant use and for 4 months after the last dose of CAMZYOS.

 7.3 Drugs That Reduce Cardiac Contractility